 5 Guidelines for Homebuyers Using Gift Money for Down Payments

 Purchasing a home is both an exciting and somewhat overwhelming experience, especially for first-time buyers.
 It is not surprising that for most of us, buying a home is likely the largest purchase of our lives.
 Most buyers save for years before purchasing homes, applying sizable down payments to reduce their monthly mortgage costs.
 Across the country, the median home value is $179,200.
 However, in areas where the cost of living is cheaper those numbers can look a lot different.
 For example, according to Zillow the median home value in Warner Robins GA is much less at $92,900.
+But did you know you might be able to afford the home with help from family?
+Below are 5 guidelines for homebuyers using gift money for down payments that should be helpful.

 Some buyers fall in love with properties before they can fully afford their down payments.
 One alternative to steep monthly mortgages is to apply gift money toward home purchases.
 Borrowers with close family or friends who are willing to donate funds toward home purchases are fortunate.
 As long as buyers and donors follow the gift money guidelines and their lenders’ rules, gift money can close the financial gap for homebuyers.
 Here are 5 Guidelines for Homebuyers Using Gift Money for Down Payments